 - A mechanism that is powered and moved by the motor

-The encoder is behind the precision of servo systems.
-In open-loop systems that do not include encoders, the system continues working regardless of the outcome.
+The encoder is behind the precision of these systems.
+Open-loop systems without encoders continue working regardless of the outcome.
 Think of it as a heater that continues to heat water indefinitely until the user turns it off manually.

-In a closed-loop system, an encoder monitors the output and feedback to the system so that the whole system can adjust its actions accordingly.
-This would be like a heater that heats water up to a predetermined temperature, then automatically shuts down once it reaches said temperature.
+In a closed-loop system, an encoder monitors the output and feedback so the system can adjust its actions accordingly.
+This would be like a heater that heats water to a predetermined temperature, then automatically shuts down once it reaches said temperature.

-In some instances, a servo drive may be combined with a servo controller in order to reduce the space taken up by the servo system.
+In some instances, drives may be combined with servo controllers to reduce the space taken up by the system.

-Being able to cut raw materials and metal into precise shapes is essential in the manufacturing industry.
-Otherwise, parts of machines will not fit together correctly, leading to machinery that is faulty at best and dysfunctional at worst.
-Servo systems are applicable for any equipment used in the process of creating these parts, including:
+Cutting raw materials and metal into precise shapes is essential in the manufacturing.
+Without this precision, parts of machines will not fit together correctly, leading to faulty machinery at best and dysfunctional at worst.
+A servo system is critical for any equipment used to create these parts, including:

 - Milling machines

-Servo systems are also highly involved in computer numerical control (CNC) machining, which is one of the most crucial processes in manufacturing today.
+Servo systems are also highly involved in computer numerical control (CNC) machining, one of the most crucial processes in manufacturing today.

 Antenna Positioning Systems

-It’s easy to associate satellites with highly specialized scientific functions or bad television reception.
-But satellites are a key part of a myriad of our everyday tasks, such as:
+It's easy to associate satellites with highly specialized scientific functions or lousy television reception.
+But satellites are a vital part of our everyday tasks, such as: